9-2-2: DEFINITIONS:

 FLOOR AREA, NET: For the purpose of determining off street parking and loading requirements, the net floor area of a building or buildings shall mean the sum of the net horizontal floor area of the several floors of a building measured from the interior faces of the exterior walls or from the centerline of party walls separating two (2) buildings.
 The net floor area (NFA) of a building shall include:

-A. Basements, when used for other than storage;
+A. Basements, or portion thereof, that it designed and/or used for functions other than storage;

 B. Penthouse, excluding mechanical penthouses;